The Journey to Mindful Kindful YOUniversity

 Hi!
 I am Dee DiGioia (di JOY uh).
 I am a wholistic educator who finds great joy in helping others discover and understand the inner workings of the mind and body, while cultivating the life-skills and positive habits for emotional, physical, and social well-being.
 The practice of mindfulness is integrated into all aspects of my life, both personally and professionally, and I am coaching others to do the same.

-I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life, or what I like to summarize as more Mindful, Kindful, Peaceful, and Skillful.
+I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life ~ mindful, kindful, and peaceful.

-My role in education has been transforming.
-To understand how Mindful Kindful YOUniversity came to life, is to look at what came before it.
-My life and its experiences are the very fabric of the program I am deeply passionate about and commited to.
-I teach the skills I wish I learned growing up, and the skills that would have helped me as through my darkest of times.
+I teach the skills I wish I learned growing up, and the skills that would have helped me through my darkest of times.

 Bullying Prevention & Intervention: